Security Awareness Training

 The Bottom Line

 Increasing knowledge through social engineering awareness training is one of the most effective ways to reduce the risk of a social engineering attack and stop advanced business email compromise.
-Leading security awareness training solutions couples with the Mimecast HRM Platform can address social engineering and other human-risk-inspired attacks.
+Leading security awareness training solutions coupled with the Mimecast HRM Platform can address social engineering and other human-risk-inspired attacks.

 **This blog was originally published on June 21, 2021.